 Ground Penetrating Radar (GPR) can effectively locate and distinguish a wide variety of metallic and non-metallic materials.
 GPR works best when there is a big difference in the electromagnetic properties of the materials being surveyed.
 For this reason, metallic objects make ideal targets (e.g. reinforcement in concrete).
 Ground Penetrating Radar will detect most materials providing there is a sufficient difference in the electromagnetic property between the target and surrounding material.
 Some of the more common target materials include:

 - Changes in ground strata and geological features

 - Air pockets or voids

-Excavated areas, back-filled areas and any other ground disturbances can also be identified and mapped.
+Excavated areas, back-filled areas, and other ground disturbances can also be identified and mapped.

-Ground Penetrating Radar will not work in certain ground conditions such as heavy clay soils, particularly if they are waterlogged.
-De-ionised water does not pose a problem to GPR, however, water with a high mineral content (e.g. seawater) attenuates the signal making it an unsuitable medium.
-Ground Penetrating Radar is also unable to penetrate through metallic objects, including dense reinforcement.
+Ground Penetrating Radar will not work in certain ground conditions, such as heavy clay soils, particularly if they are waterlogged.
+De-ionised water does not pose a problem to GPR.
+However, water with a high mineral content (e.g. seawater) attenuates the signal making it an unsuitable medium.
+Ground Penetrating Radar can also not penetrate through metallic objects, including very dense reinforcement.

 Ground Penetrating Radar Penetration Depth

 The electrical conductivity of the scanned medium, the transmitted centre frequency, and the radiated power all influence the penetration depth.

 An increase in electrical conductivity attenuates the GPR electromagnetic wave.
 This results in reduced penetration depth.